fglock/Perlito/README-perlito5-JavaScript.md

 - Signals are not implemented yet.

-- BEGIN blocks are partially implemented.
+- BEGIN blocks are mostly implemented.

 - Typeglobs are partially implemented.